You’ve found the home of your dreams, but it’s listed. Should this be something to worry about?

 Here are five things you need to know about buying a listed property:

 1. Your property will be on a national register

 Listed buildings are on a national register of properties that are of architectural or historical interest.

 Historic England estimates there are around 500,000 listed buildings on the National Heritage List for England (NHLE), and highlights three different types of listing:

 Grade I: This means the property is of ‘exceptional interest’.
 Only around 2.5% of listed buildings are Grade 1 listed.

-All buildings constructed before 1700 are listed, as are the majority of those built between 1700 and 1840.
+All buildings constructed before 1700 are likely to be listed, as are the majority of those built between 1700 and 1850.
 Some modern buildings are listed too if they are considered of special importance, such as the Royal Festival Hall and the BT Tower in London.
 You can find out if a property is listed by searching for it on the National Heritage List for England.

 2. You’ll need specialist permission to make changes